11 Life Hacks to Make Travelling in New Zealand So Much Easier

 2. The bread tag colours correspond to the day the bread was baked

 Do you fancy really fresh bread?
 Just look at the colour of the bread tag.
 New Zealand basically has two main bread factories that supply bread to all the brands in the country.
 For instance the brands Budget, Pam’s, Norths, TipTop, Ploughman’s and Burgen are made in the same factory and their tags follow this order: pink (Monday), blue (Tuesday), yellow (Wednesday), red (Thursday), green (Friday), orange (Saturday) and white (Sunday).
+For more food tips, see 11 Backpacker Tips to Save Money on Food.

 3. repair a pair of jandals with a bread tag